arnodelorme/wp15/usecase-2.1/README.md

 # SIESTA - work package 15 - use case 2.1

-This implements an analysis of univariate tabular data.
-Specifically, it computes the mean age over a group of participants.
+This implements an analysis of tabular data.
+Specifically, it computes the mean age, height and weight over a group of participants.

 The pipeline is expected to be executed on a Linux computer, although it might also work on macOS or Windows.